tomaszbilka/hand2band-task/README.md

 ## IMPORTANT:

 If you want run this app loccaly, you have to create your own account in unsplash for [developers](https://unsplash.com/developers) and create *.env* file in root directory.
-Inside put your own access key.
+Inside put your own access key like:

+>REACT_APP_ACCESS_KEY=your access key here